On Recursive Edit Distance Kernels with Application to Time Series Classification: Constructing positive definite kernels from elastic distance

 \end{definition}

-Where $\star$ is either the addition or the multiplication.
-This recursive definition requires to define an initialization.
-To that end we set $<\Omega,\Omega>=\xi$, where $\xi$ is a real constant, and $\Omega$ the null sequence.
+Where $c$ is a non negative constant.
+This recursive definition relies on an initialization.
+To that end we set $\mathcal{C}(\Omega,\Omega)=\xi$, where $\xi$ is a real non negative constant, typically $\xi=1$, and $\Omega$ the null sequence.
+Note that if no path satisfying the indicator functions exists when aligning time series $A$ and $B$, then $\mathcal{C}(A,B)=0$.